mohamedsayedms4/item-system/README.md

-# 🛒 Product Management WebApp
+# 🛒 Item Management System

 A simple Java Web Application for managing products using JSP, Servlets, and JDBC.
 Users can add, update, delete, and view products with prices and quantities.
 The interface is RTL (Arabic) with Bootstrap 5 for styling.